Diyckstra/terraform-provider-deyckstra/website/docs/r/ami_from_instance.md

 * `id` - The ID of the created image.

-This resource also exports a full set of attributes corresponding to the arguments of the [`aws_ami`][tf-ami] resource, allowing the properties of the created image to be used elsewhere in the configuration.
+This resource also exports a full set of attributes corresponding to the arguments of the [`aws_ami`](ami.md) resource, allowing the properties of the created image to be used elsewhere in the configuration.

 ### Unsupported attributes